mateoschaerer/Proteindesign2.0/README.md

 To get the path, similar to pdb file right click on folder where you want the results to be downloaded and select "copy as path".

 # Only Alphafold runs
-To only use Alphafold upload your fasta files the AF_current_job directory.
+To only use Alphafold upload your fasta files the AF_current_job directory (you can upload as many as you need).
 Make sure they **end with .fa and contain only 1 sequence** then submit the job as follows:

 ```bash
 sbatch OnlyAF_new.sh